Malkhaz Asatiani

-Career
+Malkhaz Asatiani (მალხაზ ასათიანი; born 4 August 1981) is a Georgian former professional footballer who played as a defender.

-Club
+Club career

 His club career started in Torpedo Kutaisi.
-During his stay of three and a half years the team won the Georgian league title three years in a row.
-He then earned a transfer to Russian team Lokomotiv Moscow.
-He plays mostly as a defender at the club and mostly as a midfielder in the national team.
+During his stay of three and a half years the team won the Georgian league title three consecutive seasons.

+In the summer of 2003, while having recently had scored a winning goal for Georgia against Russia at the international level, Asatiani received and agreed to an offer from Lokomotiv Moscow.
+Initially signed as an attacking player, Asatiani was soon converted by the club's head coach Yuri Syomin into a central defender or a defensive midfielder.
+However, during the 2005 season, he returned to playing up the pitch due to injury crisis among the attacking players.
+In the 2004 season, following the transfer of Sergey Ignashevich to cross-city rivals CSKA Moscow, Asatiani became one of the starting defenders, often partnering Dmitriy Sennikov in central defense.

 On 3 December.
 Asatiani told the Russian newspaper, Sport-Express, that he will be leaving Lokomotiv in the end of 2010 on a free transfer.
-On 21 December such departure was made official.
+On 21 December the departure was made official.

 In August 2008, Asatiani was bought on a half-year loan by Dynamo Kyiv.

-National
+International career

 For the National Team, Malkhaz has played 18 international matches and scored 4 goals since his debut in 2001.
 One of the goals came against rivals Russia in a Euro 2004 qualifying match, something for which Asatiani received praise.
 He also scored important goals in the 2006 World Cup qualifying phase.